 Obsidian separates execution from data transport.
 EVM transactions are computationally intensive but relatively small.
 The Silica Protocol uses spare network capacity to carry larger, non-executable data payloads that need minimal CPU processing.

 Message payloads are propagated as data sidecars.
 These are gossiped peer-to-peer, erasure-coded, and verified by lane committees.
-They are part of the blockchain protocol but intentionally kept outside the block body so they do not slow down block propagation or voting.
+They are part of the blockchain protocol but intentionally kept outside the block body.

-Where is the data stored?
 Validators hold erasure-coded chunks during the retention window (~18 days).
 After that, archive nodes preserve the full history.
-Anyone can run an archive node and earn from the Archive Pool (50% of PM fees) for serving historical data.
+Anyone can run an archive node and earn from the archive pool (50% of PM fees) for serving historical data.

-lane = Hash("LANE_V2", chain_id, sender) mod lane_countSo all messages from a single sender go to the same lane.
+lane = Hash("LANE_V2", chain_id, sender) mod lane_countAll messages from a single sender go to the same lane.
 Nodes can immediately determine which lane committee should receive a message without knowing the current slot or RANDAO state.

 Include a fee bid and are sorted by bid amount (highest first) within each lane batch.
 Signed debit authorization means the fee is deducted at inclusion time.